Funded Research Projects

 Currently funded research projects:

-Access Needed to Become Food Secure?”
+Access Needed to Become Food Secure?” with Matt Kim (University of St. Thomas).
+Funded by the University of Kentucky Center for Poverty Research.
 This 18 month project will investigate the extent to

 which lower educational attainment is a mechanism for the intergenerational